penoonan/app/README.md

 ##Controllers

 Controllers come populated with an instance of the [Plates](http://www.platesphp.com) template system and the [Symfony Request](http://symfony.com/doc/current/components/http_foundation/introduction.html) object by default.
 For any other dependencies, use type-hinting and constructor injection - the IoC container will pass them in automatically.
-Of course, if you are type-hinting an Interface as a dependency, be sure to use `$app->bind()` in your index.php file to specify which concrete class should be used.
+Of course, if you are type-hinting an Interface as a dependency, be sure to use `$app->bind('FooInterface', 'FooConcrete')` in your index.php file to tell the IoC container which concrete class it should inject.

 Say you want to make a controller that grabs `page` from the query string (i.e., the menu slug) and passes it to the view.
 Here's how you would do that: